Community Passes Elmhurst Park District Referendum

 Check this webpage and regularly follow us on social media to stay up to date on progress and details.

-April 2025 Progress Report
+May 2025 Progress Report

 Wagner Community Center (WCC) Project

-- WCC Relocation Task Force:
+- WCC Project:

 Crestview Park Master Plan